-- The WP Security Audit Log has a great number of resources and offers more visibility on the logs.
+- The WP Activity Log has a great number of resources and offers more visibility on the logs.
 The Audit Log Viewer is very comprehensive since it keeps a log of when users try to reach a page that does not exist on a website (404 error).
 It also shows when there are file changes on the WordPress site.
 It stores the WordPress audit logs in an external database, configures email notifications for when there are changes to the WordPress users, as well as more granular changes, like a user deleting a file from the uploads directory.
-The comprehensive activity logs are free, however advanced features, like configurable email notifications and reports, are only available in the WP Security Audit Log premium.
+The comprehensive activity logs are free, however advanced features, like configurable email notifications and reports, are only available in the WP Activity Log.

 Another Tool in Your Website Security Toolbox